Modern Slavery Statement

 Civica

-As a leading global software business, Civica recognises that modern slavery and human trafficking are significant global issues that present challenges for businesses around the world.
-In line with our values of Knowledge, Integrity and Action, we are committed to continually improving our practices to combat modern slavery and human trafficking within our supply chains.
+As a global GovTech champion, Civica recognises that modern slavery and human trafficking are significant global issues that present challenges for businesses around the world.
+We are committed to continually improving our practices to combat modern slavery and human trafficking within our supply chains.
 We have a zero-tolerance approach to these issues and act with integrity in all our business arrangements.